NakaoAtsuyuki/GNN-SC-AFIR/README.md

 # GNN-SC-AFIR

-This repository contains GRRM external code, GRRM input and output EQs performed in publication "Exploring the quantum chemical energy landscape with GNN-guided artificial force"
+This repository contains GRRM external code, GRRM input and output EQs performed in publication "Exploring the quantum chemical energy landscape with GNN-guided artificial force".
+This external code can enhance efficiency of GRRM search by optimizing a direction of artfitial force.
+Those codes are external codes for GRRM20.

 Citation:

 ## External code for GNN/SC-AFIR
-Those codes are external codes for GRRM20.

 ### Preparation
 Copy codes at folder GRRM input files.
 Install the necessary packages according to conda_requirements.txt file.
 The all codes has to be at working folder of GRRM.
 Use the following options in a GRRM input file for using GNN/SC-AFIR.